 But that image quality comes at a steep price.
 Anyone who's shopped for a 4K monitor before knows they're not cheap.
 Yes, 4K is about high-res gaming, but you're still going to want solid gaming specs, like a 60Hz-plus refresh rate, low response time and your choice of Adaptive-Sync (Nvidia G-Sync or AMD FreeSync, depending on your system's graphics card).
 And you can't forget the cost of the decently beefy graphics card you'll require to game properly in 4K.

-If you're not 4K-ready yet, check out lower-resolution recommendations on our Best Gaming Monitors page.
+If you're committed to low prices, check out the Best Budget 4K Monitors page.
+If you're not 4K-ready yet, check out lower-resolution recommendations on our Best Gaming Monitors or Best Computer Monitors pages.

-If you’re ready to dive into high-res gaming (lucky you), below are the best 4K gaming monitors of 2020, based on our own testing.
+If you’re ready for high-res gaming (lucky you), below are the best 4K gaming monitors of 2021, based on our own testing.

 Quick Shopping Tips